 At the start of Year 9 students will embark on studies that will introduce them to a range of materials and techniques.
 They will become familiar with the assessment objectives of the GCSE and how to design and produce a well-balanced project.
 The emphasis is on personalised learning and as such students will be confident and competent when embarking on their GCSE work.

-Students will be required to produce one coursework project over a 23 week period.
+In the Summer term in year 9 students will embark on their Art and Design coursework project.
 The project consists of development of preparatory work, artist research and a final piece in a chosen media such as painting, collage, drawing or sculpture.
 All of the 4 assessment objectives will be covered in this project.

 Students will also be required to complete a controlled unit based on an examination question provided by OCR.
 In response to a given starting point and the four assessment objectives, students will complete preparatory, research, and developmental work, leading to a final piece.
 They will have up to 12 weeks to prepare for the examination in this subject.